The Participle

 A hole having been dug, the men just disappeared.

-2) Comparison of patterns
+2) Comparison

 a) After he had left the building, the man hailed a taxi